jmankoff/interaction/assignments/layout-new.md

 For this part, you may apply the margin rules to your liking in order to achieve the above layout.
 For instance, in order to satisfy the margin constraint between columns, you may apply a margin rule to each image, or to the columns.

+You may find the following link helpful when working with constraint layouts: ["Building a Responsive UI with Constraint Layout" -- Note the "Set Size as a ratio" section here](https://developer.android.com/training/constraint-layout)

 # Part 4

 ---